• Skip to main content

 Vegan Apple Cider Donuts (Baked)

-These baked vegan apple cider donuts are easy-to-make and such an amazing treat to make in the fall!
-They are loaded with delicious warming spices and also nicely coated with a cinnamon sugary layer, although you can skip the sugar coat for a lower-in-sugar recipe.
-Also made dairy-free and without eggs.
+These baked vegan apple cider donuts are easy to make and an amazing treat in the fall!
+They are loaded with delicious warming spices and nicely coated with a cinnamon sugary layer.
+Completely dairy-free and made without eggs.

 PRINT RECIPE PIN RECIPE